Truth or Dare Game: Math Task Card Game to Provide Self-Differentiation and Promote Discussion

 Check out this Truth or Dare video to learn more about the way the game is played with paper/pencil - in any subject (it's an old one, lol)!

-1) It makes math practice fun and engaging,
+1) It makes middle school math practice fun and engaging,

 What makes this game fun?
 Well, it's a little different - with the "dare" part in there.
 Students also don't always know how many points the Dare card will be worth, so that offers a little excitement.